expel-io/cloud-resource-counter/README.md

 Argument         | Meaning
 -----------------|----------------------------------
---output-file OF | Write the results to file OF --profile PN:    | Use the credentials associated with shared profile PN --region RN:     | View resource counts for the AWS region RN
---version:       |  Display version information
+--output-file OF | Write the results to file OF --profile PN     | Use the credentials associated with shared profile PN --region RN      | View resource counts for the AWS region RN --version        | Display version information